vargo-james/make-anything/README.md

      You can add additional suffixes if you need to.
 Every source file must have a suffix that is listed in the Makefile.

-REASONS TO NOT JUST USE A FULL-FEATURED BUILD SYSTEM (with rebuttals)
+## REASONS TO NOT JUST USE A FULL-FEATURED BUILD SYSTEM (with rebuttals)

-  - It has to be installed. ('sudo apt-get install cmake' is so hard).
+  - It would have to be installed. ['sudo apt-get install cmake' is so hard.]

-  - I don't need a sledgehammer.
-(Portability and flexibility are worth it.)
+  - You don't need a sledgehammer.
+[Portability and flexibility are worth it.]

-  - I would have to read documention. (... crickets)
+  - You would have to read documention. [... crickets]

-  - Lower level tools are more fun to use because you get to write your own code to make them run (Umm... ok.
-I thought this was just the build system for the actual projects)

-  - I like using Free software.
-(CMake is open source.
-Autotools are Free.)
+  - Free software is awesome.
+[CMake is open source.]

-  - I already created this makefile.
-(Come back when you need cross compilation or any other advanced feature and you have forgotten the finer points of makefile coding.)
+  - Is anything really as easy as a makefile that just works?
+[Is it still easy when you are distributing the software and you have switch to something that supports that?]

 REQUIREMENTS

   1. Your source files must be on your file system and they cannot contain spaces.
+Quotation marks would also probably screw something up.

   2. You might need GNU make.
 Or maybe not.
 It has only been tested on GNU make 4.0.